ahmdkhn/TriFin/README.md

 Integration tests for Controllers are carreid out.
 Unit tests are performed on all major classes i.e. TriangleTypeDetectionController, TriangleMeasurementValidator and TriangleTypeDetectionServiceImpl.

 ##Implemenation Details##
-TriangleTypeDetectionControllerTest class covers all integration tests for our controller.
+TriangleTypeDetectionControllerTest class covers all integration tests for the controller.

 ##Design Decision-6
 Business Service must thoroughly be tested against business requirements.